mrmilu/front_web_mrmilu/README.md

 yarn build
 ```

-- Build packages, watch for changes and pushes to yalc repo.
+- Build packages, watch for changes and pushes to yalc repo
+  (it will automatically push changes to yalc)

 ```shell
 yarn watch